punpongsanon/punpongsanon.github.io/README.md

 1. Amazon Web Service (AWS) - [tutorial](https://youtu.be/-l83oqcaTHg).
 2. GitHub - [tutorial](https://youtu.be/M5mg0r4ajt4).

-Hope you enjoy this tutorial and succesfully deploy for webpage!
+Hope you enjoy this tutorial and successfully deploy for the webpage!

 <!-- NOTE -->